 2. Commencement and Duration

-2.1 This Agreement shall commence on the Date of Agreement and shall (unless terminated at an earlier date in accordance with paragraph 12 (Termination)) continue in force until 30 April 2019 (the "Initial Term"), and then terminate automatically without notice unless it is extended in accordance with paragraph 2.2.
+2.1 This Agreement shall commence on the Date of Agreement and shall (unless terminated at an earlier date in accordance with paragraph 12 (Termination)) continue in force until expiry or termination of the final Operational Period in respect of a Service requirement to which this Agreement applies.

-2.2 Either party may extend the Term at its sole discretion for one further period to be agreed at the time (the "Renewed Term") by giving not less than three (3) months' notice in writing to the other party before expiry of the Initial Term.
-Upon giving such notice this Agreement shall remain in full force and effect until the earlier of the end of the Renewed Term (unless otherwise agreed by the parties) or termination in accordance with paragraph 12 (Termination) subject to the agreement by the parties of the terms of such extension
+2.2 WPD may extend the Operational Period in respect of any Service to which this Agreement applies by any further period or periods as required by giving not less than one (1) month's notice in writing to the Participant before expiry of the then current Operational Period.
+Upon giving such notice such Operational Period shall be extended by the period set out in the notice until the earlier of the end of that extended Operational Period (unless extended again in accordance with this paragraph 2.2) or termination in accordance with paragraph 12 (Termination)

 3. Services